Cryptocurrencies key to tackling organised crime – Europol and Basel Institute on Governance

 The second day of the conference was strictly limited to law enforcement and related public authorities, such as financial intelligence units.
 Specialised cryptocurrency investigators from France, Korea, Hungary, the Netherlands, Spain and the United States shared case studies and experiences with their international colleagues, which numbered more than 1,100 from 95 countries.

-- A conference summary and recommendations will be made available later this year on Europol’s website.
-To view recommendations and videos from the previous (2021) conference, which was hosted by the Basel Institute on Governance, see baselgovernance.org/5crc.
+- To view recommendations and videos from the previous (2021) conference, which was hosted by the Basel Institute on Governance, see baselgovernance.org/5crc.

 - Media enquiries: email@example.com (Europol); firstname.lastname@example.org (Basel Institute on Governance).